aaronmars/geniuslink/README.md

 ```

 ### GeniusLink.user.getLoginUrl()
-Gets the the URL to your MindTouch site primary login experience.
+Gets the the URL to the MindTouch site primary login experience.

 **Returns {String}**
 ```